Blacksuan19/website/_posts/2019-9-20-ms-office.md

-and with this all the documents i tried had full fonts and worked perfectly with no issues, if you face issues just check the missing fonts and you will probably find them online somewhere. lastly, i chose wps office (other than the font checker) because it also does load your fonts, onlyoffice has a font folder that it loads from and it doesn't have not even half of the fonts included here.<br><br> With what microsoft is doing right now for linux i hope they'll
+and with this all the documents i tried had full fonts and worked perfectly with no issues, if you face issues just check the missing fonts and you will probably find them online somewhere. lastly, i choose wps office (other than the font checker) because it also does load your fonts, onlyoffice has a font folder that it loads from and it doesn't have not even half of the fonts included here.<br><br> With what microsoft is doing right now for linux i hope they'll